nkespiritu/minimal-mistakes/_posts/2021-07-28-nyctlceda.md

 [![](https://img.shields.io/badge/Jupyter-View_Notebook-F37626?logo=jupyter)](https://github.com/nkespiritu/bdcc-mp2/blob/e299508dccd35b420be67d2f4fedf38419ef2e3a/T3_LT6A_BDCC_MP2.ipynb)       [![](https://img.shields.io/badge/Github-View_HTML-181717?logo=github)](https://github.com/nkespiritu/bdcc-mp2/blob/e299508dccd35b420be67d2f4fedf38419ef2e3a/T3_LT6A_BDCC_MP2.html)

-This mini project was written alongside my Term 3 learning team partner, [Jasper Pangan](https://www.linkedin.com/in/jasperkristianpangan/).
+*This mini project was written alongside my Term 3 learning team partner, [Jasper Pangan](https://www.linkedin.com/in/jasperkristianpangan/).
 This was submitted for our Big Data and Cloud Computing class held from September 2020 to January 2021.
-In this class, we were tasked to do an exploratory data analysis on 15 GB worth of data (size is prior to pre-processing).
-We were required to use Dask, a Python library specifically for wrangling big data.
+In this mini project, we were tasked to do an exploratory data analysis on 15 GB worth of data (size is prior to pre-processing).
+We were required to use Dask, a Python library specifically for wrangling big data.*

 ## Objective